dingusdk/haihcviewer/readme.md

 ![treeview](images/treeview.png)

-## Contribute to project and developing with [devcontainer]
+## Contribute to project and developing with a devcontainer

 1. Fork and clone the repository.
-2. Open in VSCode and open in [devcontainer].
+2. Open in VSCode and open in a devcontainer.
 3. Create a secrets file in .devcontainer/secrets.yaml with content

    ```yaml